reconhub/meeting-march-2019/README.md

 The first part between `+++` is the header.
 The image can be commented out if needed (the default image is currently a brown rectangle stored in `static/images`).
+Excellent free, high-resolution images can be found at [Pexels](https://www.pexels.com/).
 Note that the **date** will not be shown, but is used to sort out posts in the main home page, most recent first.

 Posts accept standard `markdown` and `html`.